 The graphic above indicates four of the top ten conditions are heart-related, and the CDC states that heart disease is the number one cause of death in the U.S., with high blood pressure and cholesterol being two of the top risk factors.
 The two top wearable technologies today, smartwatches and fitness trackers, increasingly include heart monitoring.

 Omron, as noted below, under Arthritis, is a major vendor of healthcare technology products.
 Its Generation Zero “Mission” – Zero Heart Attacks, Zero Strokes – is focused on blood pressure, wanting people to change from checking it to monitoring it.

 These two technology and product leaders, AliveCor for EKG, and Omron for blood pressure have partnered, with Omron making a significant financial contribution to AliveCor, in furtherance of Omron’s Generation Zero Mission.
-The collaboration currently does not include wearable technology.
-Asus, a significant Taiwanese technology company, has recently announced such a product.
-It, like the Omron HeartGuide, need FDA approval, possibly in late 2018, before any possible sales in the U.S., but it claims more functionality, lower price, and longer battery life.
+The AliveCor Kardia app can integrate blood pressure data from a number of Omron blood pressure devices.

 A few years back my doctor suggested I test my blood pressure, so I got an upper arm electric unit, used it for a while and haven’t again for quite some time.
 I now only have it measured when I see a doctor, and that is also via an electric upper arm machine.